spsaucier/parenting-biblically/content/lessons/2016-07-06-introduction.md

 ## Explanation of the Course:

 * Importance.
-Experience in China.
 Culture, children and parents of today.
-* 10 weeks.
-Take Biblical teachings and apply it to daily life.
+* Take Biblical teachings and apply it to daily life.
 * Homework.
 Expect handouts, note taking.
 * Completed notes for those who cannot come.
 * 3 premises: